What is a linter?

 - N8**: Naming Conventions plugin pep8-naming

-Note – Here I have used –isolated flag which displays all the error/ warning messages irrespective of the configuration settings.
+Note – Here We have used –isolated flag which displays all the error/ warning messages irrespective of the configuration settings.
 You can use –ignore flag too to ignore certain errors/warnings.
+Syntax to use ignore flag as follows:

 pip3 install flake8-bandit